stolostron/deploy/README.md

 #### Required Access

 To deploy downstream builds, you need access to pull the related images from the downstream mirror respository, quay.io/acm-d.
 Access is internal to Red Hat only for Dev/Test/QE use.
-Contact ACM CICD in [#forum-acm-devops](https://coreos.slack.com/archives/CSZLMKPS5) on CoreOS Slack for access.
+Contact us in Slack Channel [#forum-hypbld](https://redhat.enterprise.slack.com/archives/C04L50S5XM4) on Red Hat Slack for access.

 #### Configuration